주 콘텐츠로 건너뛰기

 What are the benefits of a value chain analysis?

-It’s clear that value chain analysis increases profit margin, but the importance of VCA goes far beyond revenue alone.
+The importance of VCA goes far beyond revenue alone.
 The VCA process is all about streamlining and alignment.
-When done right, it not only boosts profits, it also:
+When done right, it boosts profits and also:

-Despite being time consuming, value chain analysis is the most reliable sales analytics tool when it comes to understanding the full scope of your company’s activities.
+Despite being time-consuming, value chain analysis is a reliable tool for sales analytics to understand the full scope of your company’s activities.
 As a result, it remains one of the best ways to pinpoint improvement opportunities across your various departments.

 How to conduct a value chain analysis